simolus3/drift/docs/docs/Migrations/api.md

 ---

-data:
-  title: "The migrator API"
+title: The migrator API
-  weight: 50
 description: How to run `ALTER` statements and complex table migrations.
-template: layouts/docs/single

 ---

-{% assign snippets = 'package:drift_docs/snippets/migrations/migrations.dart.excerpt.json' | readString | json_decode %}

 You can write migrations manually by using `customStatement()` in a migration callback.
 However, the callbacks also give you an instance of `Migrator` as a